Lyon-Dugin & Associates LLC

-Most employers set the limit for a Section 125 Cafeteria Plan equal to the federal limits, which in 2015 is $6,650 for family and $3,300 for single.
+Most employers set the limit for a Section 125 Cafeteria Plan equal to the federal limits, which changes each year

 Warning is your Section 105 Plan invalid

-It's a new version of a Health Reimbursement Arrangement Plan that saves Employer FICA-Med Taxes
+Health Reimbursement Arrangement Plan that saves Employer FICA-Med Taxes set up

 1. Set up a formal Reimbursement Plan (fixed $ amount,